401K guide

 • Your monthly contribution and employer monthly match show the deposit split.

-• The projection does not tell you whether contributions are inside current legal or plan limits.
+• The projection does not tell you whether contributions are inside current IRS or employer plan limits.

 Common mistakes to avoid